 ICMP for Internet Protocol version 4 is called ICMPv4 and for Internet Protocol version 6 is called ICMPv6.

 - Announce network errors – For eg when a host or network unreachable, due to link failure or some other reason.
 A transport layer packet directed at a port number with no receiver attached is also reported via ICMP.

-- Announce network congestion – When a router receives packets at much faster rate than it can forward and begins buffering too many packets, it will generate ICMP Source Quench messages.
-Directed at the sender, these messages ask for rate of packet transmission to be slowed.
+- Announce network congestion – When a router receives packets at a much faster rate than it can forward and begins buffering too many packets, it will generate ICMP Source Quench messages.
+Directed at the sender, these messages ask for the rate of packet transmission to be slowed.

 - Troubleshooting – ICMP supports Echo function which sends a packet on a round–trip between two hosts.
 A common network management utility is PING, Ping will transmit a series of packets, measuring average round–trip times and computing loss percentages.

 - Announce Timeouts – If an IP packet’s TTL field drops to zero, the router discarding the packet will often generate an ICMP packet announcing this fact.
 Traceroute is a utility which maps network routes by sending packets with small TTL values and watching the ICMP timeout announcements.